digital marketing guide

 You may be hiring a developer to design and update your site.
 Still, it’s important to realize that even the most beautiful of websites doesn’t draw traffic.
 For that reason, we’ll now take a brief look at SEO.

 The goal of almost every website is to reach the top of those results.
-In other words, to be the first website that user sees.
-In the past, this was easy to do—developers would simply trick the search engines by “stuffing” their websites with keywords, whether they were relevant or not.
+In other words, to be the first website that a user sees.
+In the past, this was easy to do - developers would simply trick the search engines by “stuffing” their websites with keywords, whether they were relevant or not.

 Today, however, search engines have begun to crack down on these people.
-Google, in particular, is known for ever-changing algorithms; with over 644 million websites live today, it’s essential to businesses like Google that the end-user is satisfied.
+Google, in particular, is known for ever-changing algorithms; with over 1 billion sites on the world wide web today, it’s essential to Google that the end user is satisfied.